nestjs/docs.nestjs.com/content/first-steps.md

 $ npm run start:dev
 ```

-This command will watch your files for changes and will automatically reload the server.
+This command will watch your files for changes and automatically recompile and reload the server.